 - Expected Partnership Support from State Government

-Target 17:17 of Goal 17 of the SDGs obtains to encourage and promote effective public, public-private and civil society partnerships, building on the experience and resourcing strategies of partnerships.
-To this end CSCSD national hereby seek partnership support from the Government at sub-national level for the following:
+Target 17of Goal 17 of the SDGs calls for promotion of effective public, private and civil society partnerships, building on the experience and resourcing strategies of partnerships.
+To this end CSCSD hereby seeks partnership support from the government at the state level for the following:

-- Mobilisation of at least 6 senior level delegates per state from MDAs, LGAs, LCDAs, as Participants
+- Mobilisation and sponsorship of at least 6 senior level delegates per state from MDAs, LGAs, LCDAs, as participants

-- Customization of IEC material from all state depicting State SDGs activities;
+- Customization of IEC material from all states depicting state SDGs activities;

-- Hosting of International Participants to Dinner and befitting accommodation
+- Hosting of international participants to dinner and befitting hotel accommodation.

 - Expected Partnership Support from Private sector

 The private sector has a critical role to play as a source of finance, as a source of driver of innovation and technological development, and as key engine of economic growth and employment.
 To this end, partnership support shall include:

 - Customized SDG branded products for awareness creation;

 - Support for printing of journals, program of event, pull-up banners, flexy banner back-drop;